dfinity/metrics-proxy/README.md

 Optionally, a `timeout` can be specified (as a Rust duration string) to instruct the proxy on how long it should wait until the proxied exporter has fully responded.
 The default timeout is 30 seconds.

+A field `tolerate_bad_tls` can be set to `true` if the client should accept invalid / expired SSL certificates, or certificates with incorrect host names, from the target telemetry server.

 ### `label_filters_spec`